Microsoft-TrainingKits/HOL-IntroToWindowsAzureVirtualMachinesLinux/HOL.md

 In this task you will check the status of MySQL and Apache service.

-1. If not open, open ssl client and connect to the Virtual Machine
+1. If not open, open SSL client and connect to the Virtual Machine

 1. Run the following command to check MySQL Service status